Cinelog-C DCP 2018 - Quick Start

 You will now have a QuickTime DNxHD video file in Cinelog-C colorspace to work with in any editor you choose. if you wish to edit in After Effects or Premier simply import the new QuickTime video file then Right+click and choose interpret footage.
 In the Color Management panel tick the Preserve RGB box.

-The video file you just created is also now compatible with Cinelog-C REC709 and Film Look Luts.
-It can also be transformed accurately to other log colorspaces if required (not usually necessary but useful for using luts intended for other colorspaces/cameras) or graded using curves and color wheels.
+The Cinelog-C video file you just created is also now compatible with all Cinelog-C REC709 and Film Look Luts.
+It can also be transformed accurately to other log colorspaces if required (not usually necessary but useful for using luts intended for other colorspaces/cameras) or graded using log controls (contrast, pivot and offset) or curves and color wheels.
 To transform to REC709 or a Cinelog Look simply add an instance of the OCIO plugin and click Display.
 Select Cinelog-C as the Input Space and any of the Cinelog-C look options as the Output Space.